Putin met Wagner leader Prigozhin days after failed uprising

 "The meeting took place in the Kremlin on June 29th and lasted almost three hours," Kremlin spokesman Dmitry Peskov told reporters in his daily call with them.

-The President "invited 35 men — all the unit commanders and the leadership of the company, including Prigozhin," added Peskov.
+The president "invited 35 men — all the unit commanders and the leadership of the company, including Prigozhin," Peskov added.

-During the meeting, President Putin "gave his assessment" of the rebellion, continued Peskov.
+During the meeting, President Putin "gave his assessment" of the rebellion, Peskov continued.

-In turn, said Peskov, Wagner commanders explained their reasons for the rebellion while also assuring the Kremlin leader they remained loyal and would continue to fight for Russia.
+In turn, the spokesman said, Wagner commanders explained their reasons for the rebellion while also assuring the Kremlin leader they remained loyal and would continue to fight for Russia.

 In what capacity remains unclear.